pointybeard/symphony-pdo/README.md

 $result = $query->fetch();

-// Or use the PDOResultIterator class instead new SymphonyPDO\Lib\PDOResultIterator(
+// Or use the ResultIterator class instead new SymphonyPDO\Lib\ResultIterator(
 	"\\A\\Properties\\Class",
 	$query
 );